LilJohny/HTMLCSS/src/articles/html_headings.md

 # HTML Tag Reference

-W3Schools' tag reference contains additional information about these tags and their attributes.

 You will learn more about HTML tags and attributes in the next chapters of this tutorial.